CorbinBryan/ComputationalResources/Tutorial_walkthrough.md

 </details>

 4. Use what you have learned so far and the resources available to you to determine how you might parse your BLAST output to convert your results to a useable fasta file.
-5. Now that you've learned how to use BLAST, repeat this process using `query_ITS.fa`.